Digital Nomad Life in Harbour Island, Bahamas

 What do people appreciate most about the culture in Harbour Island?

 "Expats in Harbour Island appreciate the laid-back and relaxed lifestyle that is a part of the local culture.
 They love the friendly and welcoming nature of the Bahamian people, who are always ready to help and make them feel at home.
 The vibrant and colorful festivals, such as Junkanoo, are also a highlight, showcasing the rich history and traditions of the island.
 The local cuisine, particularly the fresh seafood, is another aspect that expats enjoy.
 They also appreciate the strong sense of community and the slower pace of life, which provides a refreshing change from the hustle and bustle of city living.
-The beautiful natural environment, with its pristine beaches and clear blue waters, is also a major draw for expats," remarked one foreigner who made the move to Harbour Island.
+The beautiful natural environment, with its pristine beaches and clear blue waters, is also a major draw for expats," said one person in Harbour Island.

 What do people find most challenging about the culture in Harbour Island?